tallen-hashicorp/vault-azure-ad-k8s-example/README.md

         - 9:40pm created client_id `cbc17df7-7c4f-47e9-abcc-5525f5252eab` manualy
         - 9:51pm run tf apply on `1-dynamic-credentials-tenant1` to make tenant using that client_id\
         - 9:53pm tested `vault read azure/creds/tenant1` got `The identity of the calling application could not be established.`, will test tommorow
+        - Still running into the `was not found in the directory 'Default Directory'` I feel like this is a permision issue as I'm trying to grant owner but not sure at this stage.

 ## To Deploy